 Elsevier supports responsible sharing

 Find out how you can share your research published in Elsevier journals

 The following types of manuscripts can be submitted for publication:1.
-Surveys, normally 4000 to 6000 words (by invitation from the Editor only).
+Reviews, normally 4000 to 6000 words (by invitation from the Editor only).

 2. Original Articles, up to 3500 words (3500 words approximately equals the content of 14 double-spaced manuscript pages with additional space for 8 to 10 figures or tables), although longer articles may occasionally be considered by the editors in special circumstances.
 Original articles typically explore some explicit biological hypothesis or report original but substantial observations or data of broad utility.
 Conceptually novel experimental or computational methods may be submitted as Original Articles when their relevance and importance for research of biological questions is demonstrated or otherwise emphasised in the text.

 3. Perspective Articles, typically in the range of 3000 words.
 These manuscripts will explore controversial yet important themes, allowing expression of particular views or speculations, yet based on a solid understanding of published scientific information.
 Currently, such articles are by invitation only.